-The 'Estimated total legal costs' shown above assumes there is a valid will, that there are less than 6 different asset holders, no disputes regarding the estate, no foreign assets, and a single executor.

-Additional amounts may be payable for our charges and/or expenses if these assumptions are not correct re is no will, the assets or tax situation are complex or distribution of the estate is contested.
+The 'Estimated total legal costs' shown above assumes here is a valid will, no inheritance tax to pay and distribution of the estate is not contested.
+Additional amounts may be payable for our charges and/or expenses if there is no will, the assets or tax situation are complex or distribution of the estate is contested.